Continuous logistic Gaussian random measure fields for spatial distributional modelling: Applications in density field estimation

 \subsection{Application to a meteorological dataset}

-We present an application on a data-set of temperatures in Switzerland.
-This application is by no mean a real forecasting application, and its only aim is to illustrate the applicability of the SLGP density estimation on real data.
-Our data consist in daily average temperatures in 2019, at 29 stations in Switzerland (represented in Appendix~\ref{app:fig}, Figure~\ref{fig:switzerlandstationswithoutbe}).
-We consider that the distribution of these temperatures depends on the latitude, longitude and altitude of the station, and we fit the SLGP model on all the stations but three.
-Since we are not taking the date into account, we are actually working with marginal distributions. \\ An example of the available data is displayed in Appendix~\ref{app:fig}, Figure~\ref{fig:switzerlandstationswithoutbe}
+This section presents an application using a dataset of daily average temperatures in Switzerland for the year 2019.
+While not intended as a true forecasting application, this example serves to illustrate the applicability of the SLGP density estimation model on real-world data.
+The full code for this analysis is available on our website \citep{gautier_vignette_2024_meteo}, providing a practical reference for reproducing and extending the analysis.

+\paragraph{Data and problem considered: } The dataset consists of daily temperature averages from 29 stations across Switzerland.
+These stations, as shown in Figure~\ref{fig:switzerlandstationswithoutbe}, are distributed across the country and capture a range of altitudes, latitudes, and longitudes.
+An example of the available data is provided in section~6.2 of the supplementary material \citep{gautier_supplementary_2023}.
+The SLGP model is fitted to data from all but three of the stations, leaving these out for testing the generalization of the model.
+Since date-specific trends are not considered, this analysis focuses solely on marginal temperature distributions.

-The temperature data-set is provided by MeteoSwiss \citep{datameteo} and the topographical data is provided by the Federal Office of Topography \citep{datatopo}.
-We used a 250 Fourier features (i.e. 500 basis functions) for a Matérn 5/2 kernel in this estimation, and considered only centred Gaussian Processes.
-We specify a finite-rank GP with 250 random Fourier features (i.e. 500 basis functions) drawn from the spectral density of a Matérn 5/2 kernel.
-We estimated the hyperparameters with a grid-search (by defining a grid of lengthscales values and running MAP estimation for each instance of the hyperparameters, then retaining the best candidate).
-The variance parameter, on the other hand, was selected to ensure numerical stability of the prior.
-One can refer to Appendix~\ref{app:fig}, Figure~\ref{fig:negloglikeprofilemeteo} for the negative-log-posterior profiles.
-With this approach, we identify promising values of the lengthscale for latitude and longitude to be at $40\%$ of the range, while it is at $15\%$ for the altitude and $7.5\%$ for the temperature value.
+The temperature data-set is provided by MeteoSwiss \citep{meteorology_climatological_2019} and the topographical data is provided by the Swiss Federal Office of Topography \citep{swisstopo_digital_2019}.

+\paragraph{Practicalities of the SLGP modelling: } We applied a finite-rank GP approach using 250 random Fourier features (equivalent to 500 basis functions) based on a multivariate Matérn 5/2 kernel.
+As described in the previous section, the variance parameter was calibrated independently form any data and ensures numerical stability of the prior.
+The length-scales were selected through a grid search, where we tested a range of length-scale values and performed MAP estimation for each, ultimately retaining the configuration that maximized the posterior.
+The profiles of the negative-log-posterior values for the lengthscales can be found in section~6.2 Figure~8 .
+With this approach, we identify promising values of the lengthscale for latitude and longitude to be at $40\%$ of the range, while it is at $15\%$ for the altitude and $7.5\%$ for the temperature.
-In the main body of the paper, we display estimation results at stations to allow comparison with available data.
-However, SLGP modelling is a powerful tool that allows for predicting the density field over the whole domain (here, the whole of Switzerland).
-We dedicated Appendix~\ref{app:fig} to illustrating further the full capabilities of our model.